How to Become an Elementary School Teacher – Salary, Job Description, and Educational Requirements

 - American Board for Certification of Teacher Excellence

-The web is ideal for elementary school teachers as a tool for research, lesson planning and presentations.
-Here are some useful websites and Twitter resources:
+The internet is ideal for elementary school teachers as a tool for research, lesson planning and presentations.
+Here are some favorites:

 Favorite elementary teacher websites